Pre-notify containers at sea terminals, inland terminals and depots. This service is available via internet and API system interface.

 Part of a broader prenotification portal

-HCN Road, like HCN Barge and HCN Rail (both still in development), is part of a broader service called Hinterland Container Notification.
+HCN Road, like HCN Barge and HCN Rail (in development), is part of a broader service called Hinterland Container Notification.
 This multimodal prenotification portal makes it possible to submit prenotifications from all modalities to a wide variety of terminals and depots.
 As a result, in the future it will be extremely easy to switch prenotifications from one modality to another.

 Requesting a slot time for RWG, APMT MVll or APMTR